 MAX One (MAX Smart Home)

 If you’ve ever had your smoke detector go off, you may have a tough time imagining being able to sleep through that annoying sound, which is exactly why it’s so annoying in the first place.
-But plenty of us actually do-especially children (who, as we all know, can sleep through pretty much anything, including alarms and repeated wake-ups by mom or dad), any one of the 70 million Americans who have high-frequency hearing loss, and anyone who’s been drinking.
+But plenty of us actually do – especially children (who, as we all know, can sleep through pretty much anything, including alarms and repeated wake-ups by mom or dad), any one of the 70 million Americans who suffer from a high-frequency hearing loss similar to that described on EarPros, and anyone who’s been drinking.
 But in many cases, this can be because the alarm is broken or not reactive.
 In this case, you are in imminent danger.
 It is always better to be safe than sorry and check your alarm.
 You can always use Aardvark Electric or a company closer to you to help you do this.
 However, it might be time to install a new one.
 Especially if that alarm sound is not alerting you at once.
 MAX One has a solution: It “listens” for the shrill, high-frequency tone emitted by smoke- and carbon monoxide alarms and produces a variety of low tones instead.
 Research shows that low tones are much more effective (93% effective, to be exact) in waking people up.
 Plus, sleepers will adjust to a single tone and stay in bed, whereas a varied tone will have the desired effect.
 MAX One combines intruder detection, fire/CO alarm, and nightlight into a single, sleek unit.
 All you do is plug it in to a standard outlet, and there’s a USB port so you can still charge your device without having to unplug MAX.
 Because it holds a charge, you can unplug your MAX from the wall and use it as a flashlight.
 Retails for around $39.95 at Home Depot or www.maxsmarthome.com